 The following fees are payable for an international application filed at MyIPO:

-6. Beside MyIPO, is there any other office where a Malaysian national or resident can file
+6. Besides MyIPO, is there any other office where a Malaysian national or resident can file his international application?

 A Malaysian national or resident can file his international application with the International Bureau of WIPO which acts as a receiving office for nationals and residents of all PCT Contracting States.

 7. How can I file my international application (PCT) ?